What is Obizur and how is it used?

 Carcinogenesis, Mutagenesis, Impairment Of Fertility

 Long-term studies in animals to evaluate the carcinogenic potential of OBIZUR, or studies to determine genotoxicity and the effects of OBIZUR on fertility, have not been performed.

 Use In Specific Populations

+There are no data with OBIZUR use in pregnant women to inform a drug-associated risk.
+There are no adequate and well-controlled studies in pregnant women.
 Animal reproduction studies have not been conducted with OBIZUR.
 It is also not known whether OBIZUR can cause fetal harm when administered to a pregnant woman or can affect reproduction capacity.
-OBIZUR should be given to a pregnant woman only if clearly needed.

 The safety and efficacy of OBIZUR have not been established in pediatric patients.

 Of the 29 subjects within the trial, the average age was 70 years of age.
 Nineteen subjects were 65 years of age or older.
 Clinical studies suggest that OBIZUR is safe and effective in the adult population [see ADVERSE REACTIONS and Clinical Studies].
 While no differences were observed between geriatric and adult responses to OBIZUR, these findings are inconclusive given the small number of subjects enrolled in either group.